Juliusz Słowacki Polish Grammar School: 1920–1939

-1939-1945
+1939–1945

 However, the period of peaceful existence did not last long.
-On September 1, 1939 the World War II began.
+On 1 September 1939 the World War II began.
 All Silesian Polish schools were closed immediately.
-The staff dispersed – a part remained in Orłowa, the rest, being afraid of possible Nazi repressive measures, left the region.
+The staff dispersed – a part remained in Orlová, the rest, being afraid of possible Nazi repressive measures, left the region.
 The predictions of the oppressive Nazi Germany regime proved true.
 Most of the teachers were soon arrested and taken away to numerous concentration camps, including school principal Piotr Feliks.
 The pupils had to give up their secondary studies, the children up to the age of 14 were made to attend German schools, the older ones worked in mines and factories, some were sent to forced labour to Germany.

 The school building was used as a German miners´ school, then as a teachers´ school and finally a military hospital as well as army barracks at the very end of World War II.